E-Safety for Pupils

-For full details of our approach to e-safety, please see our e-safety policy in the website's Policies section.
+For full details of our approach to e-safety, please see our Online Safety Policy in the website's Policies section.

 - Pupils may only use approved e-mail accounts on the school system.
 They must immediately tell a teacher if they receive offensive e-mail.

 - Pupils must not reveal personal details of themselves or others in e-mail communication, or arrange to meet anyone without specific permission.

 - E-mails sent to an external organisation should be written carefully and authorised before sending, in the same way as a letter written on school headed paper.

 The forwarding of chain e-mails is not permitted.

 Pupils’ full names will not be used anywhere on the website or any school blog posts or Tweets, particularly in association with photographs.
 Staff or pupils’ personal information will not be published.